Why do research?

 The NIHR Moorfields Biomedical Research Centre is a partnership between Moorfields Eye Hospital NHS Foundation Trust and UCL Institute of Ophthalmology.
 The centre is funded by the Department of Health through the National Institute for Health Research (NIHR).

 The Centre is dedicated to vision research and focuses on developing new diagnostic methods and treatments for eye diseases, improving the way we treat eye conditions.

 They continue to prioritise areas where there is unmet patient need and where we have an outstanding track record of translational achievement and expertise at an international level.

 After two consecutive five-year terms in 2007, the BRC received another NIHR award in 2017 to support and further develop our research strategy for five more years.

 NIHR Moorfields Clinical Research Facility (CRF)

-CRF's are dedicated, purpose-built facilities with specialist clinical research and support staff where universities and NHS Trusts work together on patient-orientated commercial and non-commercial early translational (experimental medicine) research studies.
-CRFs are designed to support high-intensity studies.
+Clinical Research Facilities (CRF’s) are dedicated, purpose-built facilities with specialist clinical research and support staff.
+Generally, CRFs are designed to support high-intensity research studies.

 The NIHR’s Moorfields CRF focuses on the medical care given to patients for the treatment of eye conditions, including diagnostic testing, functional assessment, counselling, and tissue or blood donation.